You will find here a collection of example of use cases for several features of dar suite command-line tools.

 dar -c test -z lzo:5

 Of course, you can use as many user target as you wish in your files, the only constraint is that it must not have the name of the reserved keyword of a conditional syntax, but you can also mix conditional syntax and user targets.
-Here follows an example:
+Here follows a last example:

-So now, you can use dar and ctivate a set of commands by simply adding the name of the target on command-line:
+You can now use dar and activate a set of commands by simply adding the name of the target on command-line:

 which is equivalent to: